gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## dropLeft

-Drop a number of elements from the start of a `ReadonlyArray`, creating a new `ReadonlyArray`.
+Drop a number of elements from the start of an `ReadonlyArray`, creating a new `ReadonlyArray`.
+If `n` (must be a natural number) is negative the input is returned.

 **Signature**